Overview of surfing in Africa

 Learning to Surf in Africa

 Beginners thrive in Muizenberg in South Africa, Panoramas in Morocco, Tofo in Mozambique, and Busua in Ghana.
-Africa offers a variety of surfing spots ideal for beginners, making it easy to find the perfect place to start your surfing journey.
 Surf schools across the continent teach paddling, popping up, ocean safety, and lineup etiquette.
 Africa is a natural progression zone, where beginners can move from forgiving sandy breaks to more powerful points and reefs as they grow in confidence.

 Safety and Etiquette

 African lineups demand respect.
 Heavy waves like Skeleton Bay and Anchor Point are for experts only.
 Beginners should stick to sandy beaches and surf schools.
 Ocean hazards include strong currents, sharp reefs, sharks in South Africa, and cold upwellings in Namibia.
-Security is also a consideration for travelers in certain regions, so stay informed and take necessary precautions.
-In some remote areas, food security can be a concern for traveling surfers, so plan ahead and pack accordingly.
 Cultural respect is equally important—learn greetings, support local businesses, and surf with humility.

 Surf and Yoga Retreats